-- Cut open avocados and remove fruit.
+- Cut open avocados and scoop out the the avocado flesh.
 Put into medium mixing bowl.

-- Add next 8 ingredients.
+- Add the remaining ingredients.
 Squeeze the juice from the 1/2 lime over ingredients.

-- Mix together all ingredients using a fork or potato masher.
+- Stir together all ingredients using a fork or potato masher.
 Do not mix until smooth.
-Leave avocados a little but chunky.
+Leave avocados and overall dip consistency a little bit chunky.

 A Southern Discourse is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 I love guacamole!!!
 Saving this recipe!
 So easy!
 Thank you for posting this!